History of Benin: Post-colonial Benin

+20th century

 Between 1960 and 1972, a succession of military coups brought about many changes of government.
 The last of these brought to power Major Mathieu Kérékou as the head of a regime professing strict Marxist-Leninist principles.
 By 1975 the Republic of Dahomey changed its name to the People's Republic of Benin.
 The People's Revolutionary Party of Benin (PRPB) remained in complete power until the beginning of the 1990s.
 Kérékou, encouraged by France and other democratic powers, convened a national conference that introduced a new democratic constitution and held presidential and legislative elections.
 Kérékou's principal opponent at the presidential poll, and the ultimate victor, was Prime Minister Nicéphore Soglo.
 Supporters of Soglo also secured a majority in the National Assembly.
-Benin was thus the first African country to effect successfully the transition from dictatorship to a pluralistic political system.
+Benin was thus the first African country to successfully complete the transition from a dictatorship to a pluralistic political system.

 In the second round of National Assembly elections held in March 1995, Zoglo's political vehicle, the Parti de la Renaissance du Benin, was the largest single party but lacked an overall majority.
 The success of a party formed by supporters of ex-president Kérékou, who had officially retired from active politics, allowed him to stand successfully at both the 1996 and 2001 presidential elections.